 Contingencies.
-In connection with the Lee & Allen acquisition completed during the second quarter of fiscal 2005, and with the NECG and TCA acquisitions completed in fiscal 2004, we agreed to pay additional consideration, in cash and our stock, contingent on the achievement of certain performance targets by the respective acquired businesses.
+In connection with the ECL and Lee & Allen acquisitions completed during fiscal 2005, and with the NECG and TCA acquisitions completed in fiscal 2004, we agreed to pay additional consideration, in cash and our stock, contingent on the achievement of certain performance targets by the respective acquired businesses.
 We believe that we will have sufficient funds to satisfy any obligations related to the contingent consideration.
 We expect to fund these contingent cash payments, if any, from existing cash resources and cash generated from operations.